 When someone first lands on your website, the goal of your orthopedic marketing strategy is to convert that person from someone simply browsing the site to an actual patient.
 Many people, especially younger people, feel far more comfortable with a chat or text feature than picking up the phone and making a call.

 By incorporating live chat, you are making that person more comfortable and allowing yourself the opportunity to convert basic interest into a patient.
 And of course, your orthopedic practice’s phone number will always be on your website for those who are more inclined to phone calls than chat.
+For WordPress users, there are several WordPress live chat plugins to choose from.

-Orthopedic Marketing Strategy: Demonstrate Credibility and Authority
+Demonstrate Credibility and Authority

 Including positive testimonials from former patients is one of the best ways to convert potential clients browsing your website.
 Your most satisfied patients will likely be more than happy to give you a few minutes of their time to write one of these testimonials.